BenedictJunMa/benedictjunma.github.io/_news/announcement_16.md

 related_posts: false
 ---

 :tada: CHEN Weiying and GU Songtao (research assistants at iLSCA) began their master's studies at Sun Yat-sen University and Tongji University, respectively.
-Congrats to them :tada:
+Congrats to them.